- Guidance notes and School Plan for Return of all students w/c 8th March 2021 are available here.

 - Scenarios – Covid-19 A Quick Reference Guide For Parents – Holywell School – December 2020 – available here

 - Our school risk assessment is available here.
 The risk assessment is regularly updated in the light of Government advice and in collaboration with our Health and Safety Consultant.
 We value and welcome feedback from parents on the risk assessment.
-This version includes updates in the light of Lockdown #3 guidance (January 2021).
-Please email us if you have any questions or suggestions: firstname.lastname@example.org.
+This version is the risk assessment for all students returning to school w/c 8th March 2021.
+Please email us if you have any questions or suggestions: email@example.com.

 - Remote Learning and Contingency Plan for education at Holywell during Coronavirus closure or lockdown is available here.